bartongroup/slivka/sphinx-docs/configuration.rst

 specified for the form to be valid.
 Third, ``default``, is optional and its value should match type of the field.
 It's the default value of the field if user won't choose anything.
-Note that specifying default value makes the field not required as default is user for no input.
+Note that specifying default value makes the field not required as default value is used if the field is left ampty.

 All other properties are optional and they are specific for different types.